eyvettesou/portfolio/README.md

 # Portfolio
 Currently under construction.

 # :hotsprings: Status :hotsprings:
 ## :large_orange_diamond: In Progress
-- Create basic wireframe of landing page/layout
 - Fill in content for landing page (large photo stream)
 - Fill in content for `About` page
-- Fill in content for `Contact` page
 - Fill in content for `Portfolio` index page
 - Create repos for all projects and link to `Portfolio` index page
-- Add more deatiled css
+- Add more detailed css
 - Get it up so it's public and available for anyone to view
   - buy domain name
   - use github pages to host